paleobot/pbot-dev/Field definitions/Specimen fields.md

 * Info: ID/Link for online specimen record at an institutional repository.
 Can use if not in iDigBio or GBIF, but available online via other open-access database.
 * Entry type: free text - how to make it a link? copy/paste url?

+## End Accordion

 ### References:
 * Entry type: search PBot Reference Nodes.
 * Considerations: Is this necessary since collections and OTU also require references?
 What are we providing the reference for?
 It is not clear that a reference field makes sense for a specimen, conceptually.
 The collection it belongs to has references, and the enterer for a specimen is recorded, and it will also be attached to a 'group' if it is part of a project.
 My vote is to remove reference here, unless there is some smart reason that I am missing!
 Ellen suggests that the only reason we might want a reference is to indicate that this particular specimen is figured or discussed by name in a paper.
+The claim that a specimen is a taxon requires a reference.
+Is that handled here?
 * PBot: references: [SpecimenCitedBy].
 Defines a relationship to another node.
 * dwc:
 * Info: The published or internal reference for the specimen.